← Back to Blog

 Tip #2: Heat + Penetrant + Patience

-For seized bolts: heat them red hot with a blow torch, hit them with a hammer, soak with penetrating oil, let it sit for 10 minutes, repeat.
+For seized bolts: heat them red hot with a blow torch, hit them with a hammer, soak with penetrating lubricant, let it sit for 10 minutes, repeat.
 Don't rush this or you'll snap bolts and create bigger problems.

 Tip #3: Check Your Nuts